sondresj/dots/README.md

 > [!NOTE]
 > Instances of Option, Result, Task and Iter are frozen (immutable) and are [null-prototype objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object#null-prototype_objects)

+## Yet another functional programming package??

+There is a lot of prior art similar to this package, such as [Effect-TS](https://effect.website/).
+DoTS aims to be pragmatic and provide a minimal api surface to get the job done with the lowest possible barrier of entry for developers new to the functional programming paradigm.
+However, you should probably use Effect-TS.
+It's an awesome library!

 ## How does it work?

 Do notation in typescript is not natively supported, but can be achieved using generator functions.